 - Let this cook until onions are translucent and flavors have had a chance to meld.
-I like to simmer my soup for an hour or so.
+I like to let it simmer for an hour or so.

-- Season with chili powder, cumin, salt and pepper.
+- Season with chili powder, cumin and any other seasonings.

-Ladle into bowls and let cool slightly before eating.
 This is especially good with crushed tortilla chips and nutritional yeast added to the individual bowl.
 If you like to use a faux sour cream add a dollop to your bowl.
-Try not to eat right out of the pot when your putting leftovers away.
+Try not to eat right out of the pot when you’re putting leftovers away.
 That is just bad manners.
 This made enough soup for maybe 6 bowls, but you will want seconds.
 Double (or triple) the recipe for a large family.

 This soup is very forgiving.
 If you are missing an ingredient go ahead and made it.
-I was out of corn and green chilis and it still tasted great, but it would have been better with them.
+I make it all the time but when I’m out of corn or green chilies it still tastes great.

 My husband kept going on and on about how great this soup is, how it reminds him of soup his mom made when he was a kid, how amazing I am; OK I threw that last part in there but it is not uncommon for him to say that.